pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

    > You can return to this after you've displayed these traffic metrics, and change the `modrate` parameter settings to see the effect in Grafana.

 ### Display the traffic metrics
+Now that you actually have some data worth looking at...

-The metrics are displayed at these URLs:
+Metrics are displayed at these URLs:

 | Tool | Description | URL | Credentials |
 | --- | --- | --- | --- |